 Neill has spoken of being obsessed by travel, partly because of New Zealand's isolation.
 Over the next few years he did arthouse films in Europe, movies in Australia, and TV productions on both sides of the Atlantic.

 In 1989, he won an Australian Film Institute award for his portrait of Michael Chamberlain — whose child Azaria went missing at Uluru — in Evil Angels (aka A Cry in the Dark).
-Neill joined Sean Connery in hit The Hunt for Red October, and starred as a deadbeat chef opposite his friend John Clarke in Aussie black comedy Death in Brunswick.
+Neill joined Sean Connery in hit The Hunt for Red October, and starred as a "no hoper" chef opposite his friend John Clarke in Aussie black comedy Death in Brunswick (he can be seen making the film, and talking about his early career, in this documentary).
 In the process he became a dependable, bankable leading man; but Neill's star was set to rise still further in one extraordinary year.

 In 1993 Neill played one of the scientists in Steven Spielberg blockbuster Jurassic Park, and followed it with a powerful performance as a stuck-in-the-mud colonial in Jane Campion's award-winner The Piano.
 He described one challenging scene to The Guardian: "..chopping off your wife's finger in a rainstorm in the mud.
 Could have a bad effect on you."
 Co-star Holly Hunter "fought back like buggery.
 After three takes I was absolutely exhausted".